Digital Fibre Code of Practice for Vulnerable and Disabled Customers

 We record information about customer vulnerability sensitively and in accordance with data protection law.

-• Recording: Relevant information is securely stored on the customer’s account profile.
-This ensures appropriate support can be provided (for example, priority fault repair or accessible billing).
+Recording: Relevant information is securely stored on the customer’s account profile to ensure appropriate support can be provided (for example, priority fault repair or accessible billing).

 Customers can update or remove this information at any time.